Junnanella/CarCar/README.md

         return f"{self.customer_name}"
 ```

 Per [specification](https://learn-2.galvanize.com/cohorts/3283/blocks/1890/content_files/build/01-practice-test-project/68-assessment-project.md) in the `Create a Sale Record` section, 🚨🚨🚨 I have added properties for the `automobile`, `sales_person`, and `customer` that are all connected to their respective models via the ForeignKey because each of those models can have many Sales Records, but a Sale Record can only be tied to a single instance from each of those models.
-They are also set to PROTECT on_delete so that if any of the instances from the other models were to be removed, there will still be record of the sale. `price` is also included as a property per the specification of a Sales Record.
+They are also set to PROTECT on_delete to prevent loss of any record of a sale if a user tries to remove any instance of another model that the sales record instance is tied to. `price` is also included as a property per the specification of a Sales Record.

 ```python
 class SalesRecord(models.Model):